Frequently Asked Questions

-You are welcome to take pictures in the MFA Collection galleries without a flash.
+Visitors are welcome to take pictures in the MFA Collection galleries without a flash.
 For traveling exhibitions, check with admissions and listed signage.
 Tripods, monopods, selfie sticks, and the use of a flash are not permitted.
 Formal, professional, and/or commercial-use photography and audio/video recording inside the Museum or on the MFA Campus must be requested and approved in writing by the MFA, is subject to availability, and incurs additional fees.
 Fees for formal, professional, and/or commercial-use photography and audio/video recording are $500 for a maximum of 2 hours.
 Formal, professional, and/or commercial-use photography and audio/video recording includes but is not limited to, bridal portraits, engagement photos, senior/graduation photos, family photos, photography portfolios, etc. Formal, professional, and/or commercial-use photography and audio/video recording are not permitted in special exhibition gallery spaces under any circumstances.
 If you are interested in professional or marketing photography, please contact the Marketing department by sending a message to us.

 3. I have a work of art that I would like to donate/sell/send to the museum.
 How do I do this?

 The MFA collection continues to grow thanks to the generosity of individuals and organizations that support the MFA in this way.

 Our donation process begins by sending a message or letter stating your intention.
 Provide as much information as you can about the artist, title, date, and history of ownership, as well as a clear photograph of the artwork.
-Please contact us or send mail to Curatorial Department, 255 Beach Drive NE, St. Petersburg, FL 33701.
+Please contact us or send mail to the Curatorial Department, 255 Beach Drive NE, St. Petersburg, FL 33701.